-David J. Bevevino leads EAB’s research for chief academic officers and public university system leaders.
-As the Practice Manager for these two areas, David provides guidance to higher education executives on topics such as student retention and success, academic program evaluation, student equity, and faculty engagement.
+Prior to joining the Technology Partner Experience team, David led EAB’s research for chief academic officers and public university system leaders.
+As the Practice Manager for these two areas, David provided guidance to higher education executives on topics such as student retention and success, academic program evaluation, student equity, and faculty engagement.

 David developed his passion for higher education while at the University of North Carolina at Chapel Hill.
 As a student, he served on numerous academic policy committees, became fascinated by the complexity and diversity of universities, and eventually worked in the Office of the Executive Vice Chancellor and Provost before coming to EAB.
-When not working on his research, David loves to cook, train his dog, and explore Washington, D.C.
+When not working on his research, David loves to cook for friends and family, train his dog, and explore new running routes in and around Washington, DC.

 David earned a B.A. with Highest Distinction in Political Science and Spanish from the University of North Carolina at Chapel Hill.